sashakucharczyk/GithubMCP/CSV_Taxonomy_Analysis_One_Shot/sample_instructions.md

 ## Purpose ##

 ## Known Issues ##
 Sampling too large of a subset for the taxonomy causes Codex to crash.
-Unsure about other CLIs.
-Works well when breaking into 2 steps (taxonomy creation and then classification using a subsample of less than 200 for class creation).
+It seems to work with <200 samples used to create the taxonomy.

 Reasoning output (explaination) looks to be generic.
 No use of secondary categories - may need to force.